benroberts999/transientDM/README.md

   * Use Gaussian or flat profile.
 Gaussian is default.
 Makes essentially no difference.
   * n_sig sets the confidence level, limit = |max| + n_sig * error
   (n=1 => 68% CL, n=1.645 => 90% etc.)
+  * Option to inject a fake event (either into real data, or randomly generated noise).
+This gives a good test of the method.

 ### notes